Recent News & Events

 - As this mandir is dedicated to Bhagwan Swaminarayan, his murtis have been consecrated in various shrines under different names.

-- Shri Krishna, one of the avatars of Vishnu, graced the world approximately 5,000 years ago.
+- Shri Krishna, one of the avatars of Vishnu, graced the world thousands of years ago.

 - Though born into royalty, he was brought up as a cowherd.
 Thus, he is frequently seen pictured with cows and gopis (female devotees of the cowherd community).